materiaraiding/materiaraiding-old/tea.md

 - **Dark with Blue Tether**: you are tethered to Light with Blue Tether and must be far from them at the end of the forced march.
 - **Dark with Christmas Tether**: you are tethered to Light with Christmas Tether and must be close to them at the end of the forced march.

-Then, after the forced marches, 3 Perfect Alexander clones will **Super Jump** to the west, south and east cardinals, near the wall.
+Then, after the forced marches, 3 Perfect Alexander clones will **Super Jump** to the west, south and east cardinals respectively, near the wall.
 These jumps will need to be baited by 3 players.
 After, the Perfect Alexander behind the wall at north will cast **Optical Sight**, which will be either 2 sets of light party stacks, or everyone needs spread out.
 - If there are 2 green balls to his left and right, it is **2 light party stacks**
 - If there are multiple small green orbs, it is **spreads**.